cvs181801/chat-app/README.md

 My goal with this project was to get some experience building a full stack application using the PERN stack.
 Also, I wanted it to have an immensely relaxing UI.
 Kick your feet up, pour yourself a martini, and send some emojis to a friend or two.  :)

+This app helped me gain a lot of basic full-stack development skills.
+However, I am looking forward to adding more advanced backend features as I learn and grow, expecially when it comes to cybersecurity and protecting children from online predators.
+If you're interested in learning more about folks who are building tools which can be integrated into online platforms (such as chat / messaging platforms) balancing online privacy with protecting kids online, may I recommend Thorn.
+Check them out at www.thorn.org.

 Some more interesting facets of this chat app:
 - Built using SocketIO for reduced chat lag time
 - I learned how to include JSON Web Tokens in the authentication process.